dbmi-bgm/magma/docs/ff_functions.rst

 **************

 The function ``create_metawfr_from_case(metawf_uuid<str>, case_uuid<str>, type<str>, ff_key<key>, post=False, patch_case=False, verbose=False)`` allows to create a meta-workflow-run json structure for case from case metadata.
-Return json structure for the meta-workflow-run.
+Returns json structure for the meta-workflow-run.
 Can automatically post the meta-workflow-run as *MetaWorkflowRun* object on the portal and patch ``meta_workflow_run`` key for case with the new uuid.

 .. code-block:: python